holochain/holochain/docs/specs/src/hwp_2_overview.md

 A Record consists of an Action which holds context and points to an Entry which is the content of the Action.
+The context information held by the Action includes:

+1. The Action type (e.g. create/update/delete/link, etc)

+2. A time-stamp

-The context information held by the Action includes the Action type (e.g. create/update/delete/link, etc), a time-stamp, the hash of the previous Action (to create the chain), and the hash of the Entry.
+3. The hash of the previous Action (to create the chain)

+4. The sequence index of the Action in the chain

+5. The hash of the Entry

 The first few Records of every Source Chain - called Genesis Records - create a "common ground" for all the agents "playing" a Game to be able to verify the Game and its